Skip to content

 Time to customize:

-2. Homepage content → Modify app/routes/index.tsx
+2. Homepage content → Modify apps/app/routes/index.tsx

 4. Data models → Explore db/schema/ for database structure